 Constipation & hemorrhoids

-During pregnancy, the bowels often move more slowly, and in addition, the iron in prenatal vitamins may contribute to constipation.
-Sometimes, as the uterus grows and puts pressure on a woman’s bottom, hemorrhoids, which are swollen veins, may appear.
-If you experience these symptoms, always let your provider know, so they can guide you for over the counter treatment options.
-In addition, to avoid constipation, or improve symptoms, drink plenty of fluids.
-We recommend 2-3 liters of water per day.
-Eating a well-balanced diet that includes high-fiber food choices such as fruits and vegetables will help as well.
-For hemorrhoids, many women find a sitz bath, which is soaking your bottom in warm water, will help relieve the discomfort that they are feeling and it also helps to shrink the size of hemorrhoids.
-Make sure you are moving around during the day and avoiding sitting for long periods of time on a hard surface.
+In addition, to avoid constipation or improve symptoms, drink plenty of fluids to keep your urine pale or clear.
+Eating a well-balanced diet that includes high-fiber food choices such as fruits, vegetables, and whole grains will help as well.
+For hemorrhoids, a sitz bath, which is soaking your bottom in warm water, may help relieve the discomfort that they are feeling and it also helps to shrink the size of hemorrhoids.
+Make sure you are moving around during the day and avoiding sitting on a hard surface for long periods of time.
+Although donut-shaped cushions seem tempting, they can make swelling and hemorrhoids much worse.

 Sources